danrigall/udacity-travel-app/README.md

 ## Getting Started
 1. Create API credentials for Geonames, Weatherbit, and Pixabay.
-2. **Test** your API credentials using the example url each API provides to make sure your key works.
+1. **Test** your API credentials using the example url each API provides to make sure your key works.
-3. Create .env file at the root of the project & populate with API credentials:
+1. Create .env file at the root of the project & populate with API credentials:
-  i.
-Geonames: GEO_KEY=yourKeyHere
+    1. Geonames: GEO_KEY=yourKeyHere
-  ii.
-Weatherbit: WEATHER_KEY=yourKeyHere
+    1. Weatherbit: WEATHER_KEY=yourKeyHere
-  iii.
-Pixabay: PIX_KEY=yourKeyHere
+    1. Pixabay: PIX_KEY=yourKeyHere
-4. Run 'npm install' to install all dependencies listed in package.json
+1. Run 'npm install' to install all dependencies listed in package.json
-5. If development is to be done:
+1. If development is to be done:
-  i.
-Use the 'npm run build-dev' command to start the development server. ii.
-Then start the express server using 'npm run start'
+    1. Use the 'npm run build-dev' command to start the development server.
+    1. Then start the express server using 'npm run start'
-6. If you simply want to experience the majesty of the app:
+1. If you simply want to experience the majesty of the app:
-  i.
-Start the express server using 'npm run start' ii.
-Then visit localhost:3031 in your browser.
+    1. Start the express server using 'npm run start'
+    1. Then visit localhost:3031 in your browser.

 ## Structure